zacharygarwood/portfolio/src/routes/projects/valorant_scraper.md

 ---

 ### Introduction
 Valorant Scraper is a web scraping application designed for the popular video game Valorant (who would've guessed).
 It gathers statistics from people I played with and stores the cleaned data into a CSV.
-This data was then used to create a variety of visualizations that you can find below!
+This data was then used to create a variety of visualizations to gain insight that you can find below!

 ### Why did I make it
 I've always been an FPS guy when it comes to gaming.
-Back when I worked on this project, Valorant was just coming out and I had a blast playing games with friends.
+Back when I worked on this project, Valorant was just coming out and I had a blast playing games it friends.
 I found the ranking system very interesting, and I became very curious as to how the rank was determined for a player.
 I thought it would be fun to scrape statistics from people I played with to make a dataset, and then graph the information against the player's rank to see if there was any correlation.

 ### Development
 Valorant Scraper was created in Java and used Selenium to scrape the relevant player information.
-All of the information was scraped from <a href="https://tracker.gg/valorant" class="link" target="_blank">Tracker.gg</a>.
+All of the information was obtained from <a href="https://tracker.gg/valorant" class="link" target="_blank">Tracker.gg</a>.
 Below is the process I took to scrape all the information:
 - Gather all the games I played up until a certain date
 - Get all the players in those games
 - Go to each player's account and gather the reveleant statistics